Spelt and Buckwheat Pancakes

 5) Almond Milk – great for those who are lactose intolerant.
 It is high in vitamins and contains protein and good fats.

-You may also love my Banana and Cinnamon Pancakes as much as we do!
+You may also like my Banana and Cinnamon Pancakes too!